 The scoring peculiarities of many golfers must be considered in order to produce equitable indexes.
 This is why a handicap is not simply the difference between a player's average score and the course rating.
 It is also why index controls are incorporated as checks and balances to offset abnormal scoring.

-Under the ESC system an 18-hole score is adjusted downward when, due to one or more unusually high scores on an individual hole or number of holes, the score is abnormal in relation to the player's general playing ability.
+Under the Max system an 18-hole score is adjusted downward when, due to one or more unusually high scores on an individual hole or number of holes, the score is abnormal in relation to the player's general playing ability.

 A player may have a temporary index established on as few as 5 scores and based on the lowest of the 5 scores and continue according to a formula until he has accumulated 20 scores.
 Scoring records shall be maintained continuously from year to year.
 Scores made in a new calendar year shall be added to those of the preceding calendar year to make up the required total of 20 scores from which to select the player's 10 lowest index differentials used to calculate his monthly index.